Plumsail/workflow-actions-pack-docs/source/actions/Administration.rst

     *  -  Parameter
        -  Description
        -  Example
-    *  -  SiteUrl
-       -  URL of the current SharePoint site.
-This property defines context of the workflow action.
-All actions performed by workflow action will be executed on specified SharePoint site.
-If this property is blank it will use current SharePoint site by default.
-       -  empty
     *  -  ListTitle
        -  Title of the list.
        -  Sales reports
-    *  -  ListTemplate
-       -  Title of the template that will be used for this list.
-       -  Team Site
-    *  -  AdminEmail
-       -  E-mail of the SharePoint administrator (for Office 365 only).
-       -  admin@contoso.com
-    *  -  AdminPassword
-       -  Password of the SharePoint administrator (for Office 365 only).
-       -  admin’sP@ssw0rd$
     *  -  List Partial Url
        -  Usually, when you create a list you can't control which URL it will get.
 For example, if you create a document library with the name ``Some document lib`` it will get the following URL: ``Some%20doc%20lib``.
 But in some cases more useful to choose other URL, using this field, you can specify required value.
 This is an optional field you can leave it blank.
 By default, URL will be automatically generated.
        -  Sales_Department
+    *  -  ListTemplate
+       -  Title of the template that will be used for this list.
+       -  Team Site
     *  -  ListDescription
        -  Description of the list.
        -  Library contains sales reports
     *  -  ListOnQuickNav
        -  Display this list on the Quick Launch.
+       -  Yes
+    *  -  AdminLogin
+       -  E-mail of the SharePoint administrator (for Office 365 only).
+       -  admin@contoso.com
+    *  -  AdminPassword
+       -  Password of the SharePoint administrator (for Office 365 only).
+       -  admin’sP@ssw0rd$
+    *  -  SiteUrl
+       -  URL of the current SharePoint site.
+This property defines context of the workflow action.
+All actions performed by workflow action will be executed on specified SharePoint site.
+If this property is blank it will use current SharePoint site by default.
+       -  empty
+    *  -  ThrowError
+       -  Detects whether workflow should be interrupted in case of error or not.
+       -  Yes
+    *  -  RunAsPublisher
+       -  Detects whether the workflow action has to be runned under the user account who published the workflow (for SharePoint 2013 on-premise only).
        -  Yes